s-r-e-e-r-a-j/PortEye/README.md

 ## Features
 - Scans a specified range of ports on a given IP address.
 - Detects and displays open and closed ports.
-- Lightweight and portable, requiring no additional dependencies beyond Bash.
+- Lightweight and portable — requires only Bash (no extra dependencies)
 - Timeout functionality to avoid hanging on unresponsive ports.
 - Displays discovered open ports at the end of the scan
 - Saves open port results to a timestamped log file for later reference